myshatamboli/Kangara/README.md

 Femtech venture developing intelligent wearable technology to support maternal wellbeing and pregnancy monitoring.
 # Why "Kangara"?

-The name Kangara is inspired by the kangaroo — a symbol of protection, nurturing, and care.
+The name Kangara is inspired by the kangaroo: a symbol of protection, closeness, nurturing, and care.

 Just as a kangaroo carries and safeguards its joey in a pouch during its most vulnerable stages of development, Kangara is built around the idea of supporting and protecting both mother and baby throughout pregnancy.